-Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management minimise potential reputational damage.
-We also manage our reputation through participation in a range of reporting surveys, such as DJSI (global real estate sector leader in 2015), GRESB, CDP, Sustainalytics, MSCI and Oekom.
-We report on our sustainability performance annually through Stockland's integrated Annual Review and hold regular meetings with institutional investors.
-Reputation Reputation benefits associated with supporting the communities in which we operate to become more resilient, including to climate change.
-Wider social benefits Direct Likely Low- medium Positive financial implications associated with increased market share from customer loyalty and long term brand value.
-As this is a long-term opportunity associated with enhancing brand Stockland developed a community resilience scorecard.
-The scorecard is designed to measure and manage the resilience of communities and help them bounce Stockland spent approximately \$30,000 on the development of the community resilience scorecard.
-Implementation of the scorecard is conducted by Stockland employees with a
+Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management issues remain on the radar and that the company responds to any concerns quickly and effectively to minimise potential reputational damage.
+We also manage our reputation through participation in a range of reporting surveys, such as DJSI (global real estate sector leader), GRESB, and CDP.
+We report on our sustainability performance annually through our integrated Annual Review and hold regular meetings with institutional investors.
+Reputation Reputation Wider social Direct Likely Low- Positive We developed a We spent

-Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management value, it is difficult to more accurately estimate the extent of the financial implication. back from external stresses and shocks such as climate change.
-The scorecard has been used to assess resilience at three Stockland shopping centres, providing a profile of community resilience for each asset.
-This helps us understand whether our community and environmental initiatives contribute to more resilient communities and guide future activities. time commitment of approximately four hours per asset.
+Opportunity driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management benefits associated with supporting the communities in which we operate to become more resilient, including to climate change.
+Stockland Rockhampton shopping centre is an example of where we have implemented works to improve the physical resilience of the asset and have contributed to local community resilience by encouraging the use of the asset as a community refuge and field hospital during local flooding events. benefits medium financial implications may arise from increased market share from customer loyalty and long term brand value.
+As this is a long-term opportunity associated with enhancing brand value, it is difficult to more accurately estimate the extent of the financial implication. community resilience scorecard.
+The scorecard is designed to measure and manage the resilience of communities and help them bounce back from external stresses and shocks such as climate change.
+The scorecard has been used to assess resilience at three of our shopping centres, providing a profile of community resilience for each asset.
+This helps us understand whether our community and environmental initiatives contribute to more resilient communities and guide future approximately \$30,000 on the development of the community resilience scorecard.
+Implementation of the scorecard is conducted by our employees with a time commitment of approximately four hours per asset.
+Our assessment of climate change risks at our Rockhampton shopping centre led to a plan to improve the cyclone resilience of this centre at an approximate cost of \$700,000.